char-lie-ho/COMM2216-user-document/docs/index.md

 Welcome to our BCIT student community on Discord!
-Whether you're here to collaborate on projects, connect with classmates, complain about instructors(hopefully not), or simply unwind after a long day of studying,
+Whether you're here to collaborate on projects, connect with classmates, complain about instructors(hopefully not), or simply unwind after a long day of studying.
 Discord provides a platform for communication and collaboration.

 This user document is designed to help you navigate your way through the web version of Discord,